Placer County Voters Favor Incumbents as Election Count Wraps up for the Night

-This evening’s final Placer County vote count includes more than 35,000 mail-in and early voting ballots received before the polls closed at 8 p.m.
-Tuesday, and more than 23,500 ballots cast at Placer’s polling sites.
+This evening’s final Placer County vote count includes more than 44,000 mail-in ballots received before the polls closed at 8 p.m.
+Tuesday, and more than 26,000 ballots cast at Placer’s polling sites.

-The latest vote count is posted on Placer County’s elections website here.
+The latest vote count is posted on Placer County’s elections website.

 Final, certified results - including provisional ballots needing verification and eligible mail-in ballots not yet received - will be posted within 30 days.
-Jurisdictions have up to 30 days to complete a post-election audit called a canvass.
+Jurisdictions have up to 30 days to complete a post-election audit of the election called a canvass.